-- Instructions on cleaning and storing the inhaler - Manufacturer's information - A checklist of inhalers, identified by their batch number and expiry date, - Record of administration of inhaler usage (to be recorded on ISAMS).
+- Instructions on cleaning and storing the inhaler. - Manufacturer's information. - A checklist of inhalers, identified by their batch number and expiry date, - Record of administration of inhaler usage (to be recorded on ISAMS).

-The emergency asthma kit can be accessed from the following areas in school:
+The Emergency Asthma Inhaler Kit can be accessed from the following areas in school: